Loch Long

-Loch Long is a body of water in Argyll and Bute, Scotland.
-The Sea Loch extends from the Firth of Clyde at its southwestern end.
+Loch Long is a body of water in the council area of Argyll and Bute, Scotland.
+The sea loch extends from the Firth of Clyde at its southwestern end, to the Arrochar Alps at the head of the loch.
 It measures approximately 20 mi in length, with a width of between 1 and 2 mi.
 The loch also has an arm, Loch Goil, on its western side.

-Although it is fairly long, its name actually comes from the Gaelic for "ship lake".
-Prior to their defeat at the Battle of Largs in 1263, Viking raiders sailed up Loch Long to Arrochar, and then dragged their longships 2 miles overland to Tarbet and into Loch Lomond.
-Being inland, the settlements around Loch Lomond were more vulnerable to attack.

-Loch Long forms part of the coast of the Cowal peninsula and forms the entire western coastline of the Rosneath Peninsula.
+Loch Long forms part of the coast of the Cowal Peninsula, and forms the entire western coastline of the Rosneath Peninsula.

-Loch Long was historically the boundary between Argyll and Dunbartonshire; however, in 1996 boundary redrawing meant that it moved wholly within the council area of Argyll and Bute.
+Loch Long was historically the boundary between Argyll and Dunbartonshire; however, boundary redrawing in 1996 meant that it moved wholly within the council area of Argyll and Bute.